Skip to content

 +-----------------------+

 • PDFModifier — context manager that opens, modifies, and saves the PDF.
-Batch-redact strategy for efficiency.
+Two-pass matching (single-span + cross-span) with batch-redact strategy.

 • PDFAnalyzer — reads structure via page.get_text("dict"), traverses the block/line/span hierarchy.